Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: Nonparametric Invariance Pursuit under SCMs

-We refer to $I^\star$ as the \emph{minimal intervention set} because it is the exact minimal set of variables that should be intervened on for exact direct cause recovery in general, nondegenerated cases.
+We refer to $I^\star$ as the \emph{minimal intervention set} because it is the exact minimal set of variables that should be intervened on for exact direct cause recovery in general, nondegenerate cases.
 The set $I^\star$ is determined by the cause-effect relationship graph $G$.
 In particular, $I^\star$ is $\{6, 7\}$ for the example in \cref{fig:scm-ident}.
 Notably, $X_8$ does not require intervention, as $X_7$, one of its ancestors, is included in $I^\star$.

 Unfortunately, $S_\star \supsetneq \mathtt{pa}(d+1)$ when $I^\star\not\subseteq I$ in general.
 This is due to a lack of evidence in environments to falsify that some variables in $S^\star$ are not direct causes.
-Nevertheless, $S_\star$ in this setup can still be interpreted as the ``contemporary direct causes'' or ``pragmatic direct causes'' of $Y$ based on the observed environments.
-If the future interventions are made within the set $I$, then $S_\star$ can be regarded as the direct causes since the conditional expectation of $Y$ given $X_{S_\star}$ will remain invariant in a new environment $t$.
-Moreover, one can deploy such a predictor in unseen environments because it depicts the most predictive one among all the associations in environment $0$ that remains in environment $t$.
-This can be formally stated in \cref{prop:rtl}.
+Nevertheless, $S^\star=S_\star$ in this setup can still be interpreted as the ``contemporary direct causes'' or ``pragmatic direct causes'' of $Y$ based on the observed environments.
+We refer to it as ``pragmatic direct causes'' from the perspective of future prediction.
+The direct causes of $Y$ have implications in robust transfer learning because the conditional moment of $Y$ given direct causes is the most predictive one among all the transferable associations under the worst case where all the covariates are arbitrarily strongly intervened.
+The ``pragmatic direct causes'' can be understood similarly if future interventions are made within the intervened variables $X_I$.
+Particularly, if the future interventions are made within the set $I$, then $S^\star$ can be regarded as the direct causes from a pragmatic perspective since the conditional expectation of $Y$ given $X_{S^\star}$ will remain invariant in a new environment $t$.
+Moreover, it depicts the most predictive one among all the associations in the observational environment $e=0$ that remains in the environment $t$.

 \begin{proposition}[Robust Transfer Learning] Under \cref{cond:scm-model}, for a new environment $t$ with SCM $M^{(t)}=\{\mathcal{S}^{(t)}, \nu\}$ satisfying $f_j^{(t)} \equiv f_j^{(0)}$ for any $j\in [d+1]\setminus I$, i.e., only $X_I$ is intervened, we have $\mathbb{E}[Y^{(t)}|X_{S_\star}^{(t)}] \equiv \mathbb{E}[Y^{(0)}|X_{S_\star}^{(0)}]$ with $S_\star$ in \eqref{eq:invariant-blanket}.
 If \cref{cond:expected-faithfulness} holds and $M^{(t)}$ satisfies a condition akin to \cref{cond:expected-faithfulness} (see \aosversion{Appendix A.5}{\cref{sec:rtl}}), then $S_\star$ is the maximum set whose conditional expectation is transferable in that for any $S\subseteq [d]$ such that $\mathbb{E}[Y^{(t)}|X_{S_\star \cup S}^{(t)}] \neq \mathbb{E}[Y^{(t)}|X_{S_\star}^{(t)}]$, one has $\mathbb{E}[Y^{(t)}|X_{S}^{(t)}] \neq \mathbb{E}[Y^{(0)}|X_{S}^{(0)}]$. \end{proposition}